ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/export-database.markdown

 7. **Advanced**
    Click to display [advanced export settings](../../../studio/database/tasks/export-database#advanced-export-options).
 8. **Export Database**
-   click to export the selected data to a `.ravendbdump` file.
+   Click to export the selected data to a `.ravendbdump` file.

 {PANEL/}